BOB Rambler Review

 Car Seat Compatibility

-The BOB Rambler is compatible with several infant car seats, including some in our best infant car seat review when you purchase an adapter.
+The BOB Rambler is compatible with several infant car seats, including some in our favorite infant car seats when you purchase an adapter.
 All of the adapters require strap-in attachment, which isn't our favorite but can be functional and secure.
 You can purchase adapters for several Britax and BOB infant car seats, including some Britax seats; Graco SnugRide Click Connect and SnugRide Classic Connect seats; Peg Perego car seats, including the Peg Perego Primo Viaggio 4-35; and Chicco car seats including the Chicco KeyFit 30, Chicco Keyfit 35 and Chicco Fit2.

 Ease of Setup